Foreign-born population of Australia

-In 2020, 29.1% of the Australian resident population, or 7,502,000 people, were born overseas.
+In 2025, 32% of the Australian resident population, or 8,576,680 people, were born overseas, up from 29.1% in 2020.

 International comparison

-Australia has one of the highest amounts of foreign-born residents in the world (both in total numbers, and per capita), as well as one of the highest immigration rates in the world.
+Australia has one of the highest numbers of foreign-born residents in the world (both in total numbers, and per capita), as well as one of the highest immigration rates in the world.

 Immigrants account for 30% of the population, the highest proportion among major Western nations.

 In 2015, Australia had the 8th highest foreign-born population in the world, behind Canada but ahead of France (both countries had very close numbers to Australia).
 The United States was ranked 1st, with over 46 million foreign-born residents.
 The over 8.6 million immigrants in Australia constituted 3.1% of all immigrants in the world.

 For foreign-born residents per capita, Australia was ranked the 11th highest sovereign country ahead of Lebanon and behind Jordan (both countries experienced a large influx of refugees from the civil war in neighbouring Syria).
 Vatican City was 1st, its population of 800 were 100% foreign-born.
 If dependent territories (e.g.: Guam, Macau, Channel Islands) were included, then Australia's rank would fall to 27th.

 From 2010 to 2015, Australia had the 14th highest net migration rate in the world.
 For 2015–2020, Australia's migration rate was projected to fall (statistics published in 2019), however the country's rank was expected to remain steady at 14th due to similar falls in other countries.